 When your data is stored on a hard drive, a server or the cloud, it is in a state called “data at rest”.
 There are two other states, “data in use” and “data in motion”.
 While the rest of this chapter will teach you how to secure such information at each stage, this sub-section focuses on how you can keep close tabs on who has access to your folders on your network.

-The first step is changing the password of the administrator.
-Sometimes, there is no administrator password present or just a really short one.
-This allows hackers to enter the device easily.
-The second step is to refrain from regularly using your computer with administrator rights.
-Windows systems especially give the normal user all rights automatically.
+The first step is changing the password of the administrator account on your laptop or computer.
+Sometimes, there is no administrator password or just a really short one.
+This allows hackers to gain access to the device easily.
+The second step is to minimise using your computer with administrator rights.
+A computer or laptop running on the Windows systems typically gives the primary user full rights automatically.
 Set up a new admin account on your computer and use it only if necessary.
-Limit user rights of your normal account to a minimum.
-This can protect you from malware because you don’t have the right to install applications anymore.
-It is furthermore not recommended to have guest user accounts in order to prevent others from misusing the rights of the account.
+Limit the user rights of your normal account to a minimum.
+This minimises the chances of your device being infected with malware because you no longer have the right to install applications anymore.
+You should also not have guest accounts to prevent others from misusing them.

 The next step is to encrypt your device and the data on it.
 Encryption means to encode messages or information that only authorised persons can read if they have the correct password to decrypt the file.
 Use a strong password to prevent hackers from cracking into the system easily.
 Be aware that encryption makes your device operate slightly slower than usual.

 Imagine a big gate in front of your house defending strangers from entering.
 This gate is only safe when you lock it with several chains from the inside.
 This gate is like your hard drive.
 Encrypting the hard drive puts protective ‘chains’ on your computer that make it difficult for hackers to enter.
 To ensure that the chains are strong enough, use AES 256 – one of the most successful encryption methods to date.
 Other recommended software products to encrypt your hard drive are VeraCrypt (for Windows) or FileVault (for Mac).